A to Z Video Editing

 Highlights = The brightest parts of an image, where the light intensity is at its highest.
 These are often the areas closest to being overexposed and contain the most reflective or illuminated elements.
 In media coverage, "highlights" are short summaries or clips that showcase an event's most exciting or significant moments.
 Highlight reels are commonly created to capture the key plays or actions.

 Hit sound effect = An audio element that delivers a sudden, impactful burst of sound.
 It grabs the viewer's attention and enhances the overall audio-visual experience.
-This sound goes great after a Riser sound effect, intensifying the tension in the scene.
+This sound works well after a Riser sound effect, intensifying the scene's tension.

 I

 ISO = The sensitivity of the camera's image sensor to light.
 It is one of the three elements of the exposure triangle, along with aperture and shutter speed.
-A higher ISO setting makes the sensor more sensitive to light, allowing for better performance in low-light conditions but potentially introducing more digital noise or grain in the image.
+A higher ISO setting makes the sensor more sensitive to light, enabling better performance in low-light conditions but potentially introducing more digital noise or grain.

 J